Zeta integrals, Schwartz spaces and local functional equations: Conventions

-For general schemes over $\Spec(R)$ where $R$ is a ring, we usually distinguish the scheme $X$ itself and its set of $R$-points $X(R)$; the latter is endowed with a natural topology when $R$ is a topological ring.
+For general schemes over $\Spec(R)$ where $R$ is a ring, we usually distinguish the scheme $X$ itself and the set $X(R)$; the latter is endowed with a natural topology when $R$ is a topological ring.
 If for every $x \in X$ the local ring $\mathcal{O}_{X,x}$ is a normal domain, we say $X$ is a normal scheme.